Can you color brown eggs? Yes! Learn how to COLOR natural brown eggs for Easter with this super easy Easter egg decorating hack.

 Related: DIY Easter Ornaments

-How to Color Brown Eggs
+How to Color Brown Eggs:

-Use paint pens to color natural brown eggs with color for Easter.
+Try this simple Easter egg decorating hack with the kids today.
+It’s so easy.
+Even a toddler can do it!
+Use paint pens to color natural brown eggs for Easter.
 They look gorgeous in Easter Baskets and are easy to spot on Easter egg hunts.

 - How to Make an Easter Tree